neo4j-field/gsummit2024/README.md

 #### About the data that is been used

 The datasets used here, describes a network of railroad sections and places (so called operation points) connected by so called sections.
-Operation Points can be a variaty of places like a Stations, a Switches, etc., see more examples below.
+Operational Points can be a variaty of places like a Stations, a Switches, etc., see more examples below.

 The dataset is essentailly a "small" digital twin of the existing rail network in the EU countries.

 The dataset is freely available on the portal of the *European Union Agency for Railways and can be downloaded from their webpage.
 It offers many more parameters, e.g. type of power source and many more.
 We are not using all available parameters in this workshop, to keep it's complexity low.
 Data download is available in different formats e.g. xml or XLMS and we had to convert them into CSV to make loading more comfortable with cypher statements.

-- [Original Section/Operation Point Data](https://data-interop.era.europa.eu/search) comes from the European Union Agency for Railways.
+- [Original Section/Operational Point Data](https://data-interop.era.europa.eu/search) comes from the European Union Agency for Railways.

 ---
 ## Explaining the data set